OnkarBhattacharya/PortfolioForge/README.md

 - **Description:** A complete and secure user management system that provides a seamless experience for both guests and registered users.
 New visitors are automatically signed in with a temporary, anonymous "guest" session, allowing them to explore the platform's features in a read-only mode without commitment.
 When a user decides to register, they can sign in with their Google or Apple account.
 Firebase automatically links their new, permanent account with their previous guest session, preserving any work they may have started.
 - **Implementation:**
   - **Firebase Authentication:** Handles all user session management and security via Google, Apple, and Anonymous providers.
-  - **Seamless Guest Mode:** The `FirebaseProvider` at `src/firebase/provider.tsx` automatically detects if a visitor has an active session.
+  - **Seamless Guest Mode:** The `FirebaseProvider` in `src/firebase/provider.tsx` automatically detects if a visitor has an active session.
 If not, it silently calls `signInAnonymously()` to create a guest session in the background.
   - **Simplified Login Flow:** The `/login` page provides direct options to "Sign in with Google" and "Sign in with Apple" for users who wish to create a permanent account.
   - **Intelligent Profile Creation:** The `FirebaseProvider` ensures that a user profile is created in Firestore only when a user signs in with a permanent, non-anonymous account (Google or Apple), keeping the database clean.
   - **Custom Hooks:** The `useUser()` and `useAuth()` hooks provide easy, reactive access to the current user's state, whether they are a guest or a registered user.